polymonster/polymonster.github.io/_posts/2021-03-27-not-so-modern-cpp.md

 ```

-In the cpp files I use anonymous namespaces or static to keep as much code as possible accessible inside that single compilation unit only.
+In the cpp files I use anonymous namespaces or static to keep as much code as possible accessible inside a single compilation unit only.
 I try minimising the use of `#ifdef`, having per platform implementation cpp files helps a lot here.
 Sometimes you may have multiple platforms or sub-platforms such as GLES inside an openGL implementation where having another cpp file might seem like overkill.
-I try here to keep preprocessor macros at the top of the cpp file and minimise the amount of interleaved code and pre-processor macros where possible, sometimes you need a big old `#ifdef` in there but minimising them can help code readability a lot.
+I try to keep preprocessor macros at the top of the cpp file and minimise the amount of interleaved code with pre-processor macros where possible.
+Sometimes you need a big old `#ifdef` in there but minimising them can help code readability a lot.

 The previous example uses an opaque `u32` for resource types (`buffer_index`) which are looked up inside `_res_pool` this system isn't very strongly typed and it's not an approach I have stuck with.
 Instead now I would suggest something a bit more "c++" for a graphics API abstraction layer: